-If you want to know the best way for how to save money on air conditioning bill it’s by installing a programmable or Wi-Fi thermostat in your home.
+One of the best ways to save money on power costs is by installing a programmable or Wi-Fi thermostat in your home.

 This simple upgrade will pay for itself in about a year and only takes about one hour to install.